 The country strategic plan consolidates WFP's presence in Nigeria by leveraging partnerships and focusing on maximizing results through complementary action.
 It is based on a scenario of increased security and stability in the northeast, which will allow WFP to phase out its direct operations over the first three years of the plan.
+Notwithstanding this basic assumption, the country strategic plan includes provisions to ensure principled, safe and secure access to affected populations.
 A decrease in life-saving assistance provided through general food distributions will be accompanied by a gradual increase in gender-transformative livelihood support and nutrition-sensitive activities, with the aim of promoting self-reliance and resilience.
+Should crisis response needs increase beyond the contingency built into the CSP, WFP will revise planning figures and the budget.